 1. There’s a pet boom

-According to The American Pet Products Association, almost 85 million households have a pet — that means 3 in 5 Americans have at least one pet in their home.
+According to recent stats from pet insurance, over 90 million households have a pet — that means 3 in 5 Americans have at least one pet in their home.
 Younger generations lead the rate of pet ownership with 71% among Millennials and 74% among Gen Xers.

 In the cats vs. dogs debate, dogs come out on top with 71% of pet owners saying they have at least one dog compared to 49% with a cat.
 The majority of dog owners have just one pooch in the house (61%).
 Cat owners are somewhat less likely to limit their home to just one kitty (53%), the average number of cats under those roofs is two.